raingggg/coctohug/docs/wiki/wiki_en.md

     docker-compose restart coctohug-flora
     docker-compose restart coctohug-covid
     docker-compose restart coctohug-lucky
-  Notes 1: Your fork&#39;s wallet blockchain needs individual synchronization in the fork program Notes 2: Connection of the downloaded database to your blockchain fork can take up to 5 minutes!
+  Notes 1: Your wallet needs individual synchronization in the fork program Notes 2: Connection of the downloaded database to your blockchain fork can take up to 5 minutes!
   ```